1UPNuke/jest-test-practice/README.md

 # jest-test-practice
-Practice with testing using the jest library.
+Practice with testing using the jest library (in finnish).